,

 This dirty water is then sucked back into a separate dirty water tank.
 After this, a mop deposits clean water on the ice, which is usually hot to melt the remaining top layer of ice.
 Gaskets at the back of the machine then ensure that the water is evenly spread over the ice.

-As you can see, the cost of a Zamboni machine depends greatly on its features and size, but also the specific needs of each ice arena.
-When deciding which model to purchase, you will have to choose between a cheaper normal Zamboni, which is fueled by unrenewable energy and has a lower shelf life, and a more expensive model, which offers a better service for a longer period of time and is environmentally friendly.
+As you can see, the cost of a Zamboni machine depends greatly on its features and size, but also on the specific needs of each ice arena.
+These vehicles are used in all NHL arenas.
+When deciding which model to purchase, you will have to choose between a cheaper normal Zamboni, which is fueled by unrenewable energy and has a lower shelf life, and a bigger investment in a better-equipped model, which offers a better service for a longer period of time and is environmentally friendly.

 0 replies